UQ-METR4202/METR4202_S2-2022_Resources/README.md

 ## Setting up a Virtual machine with ROS

 A Virtual Machine with ROS installed is required for participation in the practical Workshop sessions.
-You can find the instructions here, and the link to the virtual machine here.
+You can find the instructions [here](VM_Setup.md)

 # Other useful links
 ## Python